vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 There is no contradiction to upasana from the knowledge of body-soul discrimination because such dehatma-viveka is helpful for the practice of all dharmas.

 Karma Yoga and others are performed with the help of the 'upadhis' such as body and indriyas that are got due to karma and so are they not against the 'nirupadikasvarupa' of the atman ?
 A counter question is put in this behalf.
 How are the factors of the essential nature of the atman and the meanings of dvaya-mantra and others known ?
 Are they not depending upon the mind and other 'upadhis'?
 But yet, the atman is an urterly dependent entity being a 'shesha' of Paramatman, and is not liable to protect himself.
-So, is it reasonable to enjoin on him to practise some means for his own protection Is it proper to call that means a252
+So, is it reasonable to enjoin on him to practise some means for his own protection Is it proper to call that means a sadhyopaya ?

-Essence of Srimad Rahasyatraya Saram

-sadhyopaya ?
 So, should we not say that Bhakti Yoga and others are not appropriate as they are not in accordance with 'sheshatva' and also as they defile the essential nature of the atman and also as they are totally opposed to the utter dependence of the atnan upon Paramatman ?

 This objection has been already cleared, as it leads to the eventuality of 'sarva-moksha'.
 If the Lord were to liberate onc, even without considering any pretext done by him, everyone would have become liberated from beginningless time.
 If Ishvara is going to liberate one, merely on account of His supreme power, the defects of partiality and cruelty would happen to Him.
 Moreover, the scriptures that ordain 'mokshopaya' or the means of liberation, would become futile.
 So, it becomes appropriate in adopting some means of liberation for the atman, and for the master to protect such a one, who verily belongs to Him.